WorldHealthOrganization/smart-ig-starter-kit/input/pagecontent/ig_configuration.md

 For National adaptations:
-- If the country or region has an an HL7 affiliate, the HL7 affiliate can include the smart guidelines in their publication process and use the defined conventions
+* If the country or region has an an HL7 affiliate, the HL7 affiliate can include the smart guidelines in their publication process and use the defined conventions
-  - Package id convention is defined locally, e.g. `hl7.fhir.country.smart.xxx`
+  * Package id convention is defined locally, e.g. `hl7.fhir.country.smart.xxx`
-- If there is no affiliate or the affiliate declines, other organizations
+* If there is no affiliate or the affiliate declines, other organizations may fulfill that role
+* Jurisdiction should be adjusted
 * L3 authors should ensure that the content has some feedback mechanism.